Review | The Paradise Problem by Christina Lauren

 Summary: The Good Luck Café by Annie Rains is a heartwarming love story with an enemies-to-lovers plotline, featuring an adorable Golden Retriever and a campaign to save a local bakery.
 The book emphasizes the significance of volunteering and community involvement and highlights the personal growth of the characters.
 The supporting characters, including Doug, Darla, and the book club gang, were also fantastic.
 The book is recommended as a summer read!

-Thank you to Forever and Annie Rains for this review copy.
+Thank you to Forever and Annie Rains for this gifted copy.
 All opinions are my own.

 This Book in Three Words